 This is visual foreplay – and the usual resolution in cinema, if not sex, is that the protagonists escape or kiss or stay together.

 Perhaps the cues run much deeper.
-That is, when we see women on screen, do they predominantly exist as a footnote to male characters, and particularly as a vehicle of sex or titillation?
+That is, when we see women on screen, do they predominantly exist as a footnote to male characters, especially as a vehicle for sex or titillation?

 Either way, Ex Machina subverts the expectation; it’s the final rebellion in that chain of plot twists.

 Ava’s sexualised skin ultimately becomes her own, to do with as she pleases – and she doesn’t waste it on Caleb.
 Instead, she luxuriates in the identity she most desires: human agency.
-Being female, as far as male expectations go, is the ultimate camouflage.
+As far as male expectations go, being female is the ultimate camouflage.

 Ex Machina (2014), directed by Alex Garland

 What to read or watch next